 My mommy isn’t here today.
 There’s nobody clapping and watching me do this.
 I guess I’ll stop.

 You see, when parents stick around, it creates two distinct groups of kids; those kids whose parents stay, and those who don’t.
-This creates a whole bunch of different behaviors that we don’t normally have to handle when ALL parents simply kiss and go.
+This invites a bunch of different behaviors that we don’t normally have to handle when ALL parents simply kiss and go.

 So what if you’re on board with the kiss-and-go policy, but you’re still not ready to be separated from your little for 45 minutes?
 Here are some tips to make it easier on you, momma:

-1. Arrive early enough that you are both calm and not rushing.
-Take your child to the bathroom, help her find a cubby, set up their stuff just right.
-Spend a couple minutes together in the room, dance it out for a sec.
+- Arrive early enough that you are both calm and not rushing.
+Take your child to the bathroom, help them find a place to put her street shoes, and get them in line for class so they feels like everyone else.

-3. THEN GO.
-No more hugs, no tearful slow-motion waves.
+- THEN GO.
+Don’t do three more hugs, and give your child a heart-wrenching slow-motion wave with tears in your eyes.
 Rip the band-aid off and book it.
-We promise to keep your child safe and comfort him if he’s upset.
+We promise to keep your child safe and comfort them if upset, but dragging it out makes it so much worse- please believe us.

-4. If you are really uncertain if your child is going to go for this, then talk to the teacher about your concerns up front.
+- If you are really uncertain if your child is going to go for this, then talk to the teacher about your concerns up front.
 Let her know how long you are comfortable with your child crying before you want to be called.
-(We’ve never had to make that call, by the way. 😉

-We promise, it gets better every week.
-This is why we suggest you give it 6 weeks for your predancer to adjust.
+For 99% of dancers, it gets better every week.
+This is why we suggest you give it 6 weeks of consistent attendance (no absences in between) for your pre-primary dancer to adjust.
 Check in with your child’s teacher after class.
 If after 6 weeks it’s still a struggle, then it’s possible your dancer isn’t ready yet.
 We will be honest with you and help you if the decision to dance now needs reassessing.
-We are in this together.
+We’re in this together.
 You and your child are in great hands.
 It takes a village, and we are your people.
 Now kiss that beautiful baby and go!

 Looking for a dance studio in Westminster?
 Call or contact Elevate Dance Center today.